binarykitchen/videomail-for-ninja-forms/readme.txt

 With this add-on recording and sending videos in WordPress *finally* comes true.
 No further coding required.
 Just install + configure a bit (like duration, width or enable audio etc) and that’s all.
 Wicked.

 * Record from webcam, simple
-* Allow video and audio inputs in your forms, wow!
+* Allow *video* and *audio* inputs in your forms, wow!
 * World first solution
 * Very easy to add with Ninja Forms

 All you need is the Ninja Forms plugin so that this extension can be added there.

-Latest version (zip file) also can be downloaded for free anytime from GitHub [https://github.com/binarykitchen/videomail-for-ninja-forms/blob/master/dist/videomail-for-ninja-forms.zip](https://github.com/binarykitchen/videomail-for-ninja-forms/blob/master/dist/videomail-for-ninja-forms.zip)
+Latest version (zip file) also can be downloaded for free anytime from GitHub:
+[https://github.com/binarykitchen/videomail-for-ninja-forms/blob/master/dist/videomail-for-ninja-forms.zip](https://github.com/binarykitchen/videomail-for-ninja-forms/blob/master/dist/videomail-for-ninja-forms.zip)

 More documentation on setup and configuration see: